Visual Style Guide

 The N.C.
 Cooperative Extension partnership logo consists of two main sections:

 - The first section features “NC” in a red square and “Cooperative Extension” in a blue rectangle.

 - The second section includes both the A&T logo and the NC State logo, which should always be grouped together as one graphic.

-- Separate ONLY the red and blue Extension logo from the university logos.
+- Separate only the red and blue Extension block from the university logos.

 - The university logos must still be used side by side as a singular graphic.

-- The university marks may be enlarged relative to the Extension block, but must be the same size relative to one another.
+- The university logos may be enlarged relative to the Extension block, but must be the same size relative to one another.

 Logo Elements Production Requirements

 The primary color for N.C.
 Cooperative Extension is blue.